Hyattsville, Maryland: In popular culture

 The city was involved in a minor controversy in April 2006.
-In the episode airing April 27, the Geena Davis television series Commander in Chief depicted Hyattsville as having twelve murders in six months; it also indirectly depicted the city as being an urban ghetto dominated by poor minorities.
-The city and Prince George's County were very upset at ABC.
+In the episode airing April 27, the Geena Davis television series Commander in Chief depicted Hyattsville as having twelve murders in six months, and was accused of depicting Hyattsville as an urban ghetto dominated by poor minorities.
 On May 1, ABC formally apologized to both the city and county.

-Washington, D.C., based detective novelist George Pelecanos has included Hyattsville in some of his novels, including The Man Who Came Uptown.